tigersharke/FreeBSD-Games-Directory/README.md

 ### Community involvement
 Once this has a framework, at least a few games with their table items, other FreeBSD users are welcome to add.

+### Use (at present)
+Simply, as root for /var/tmp access: ./games_directory_top.html
+#### What happens
+The ports_games_rows.sh shellscript will generate the middle portion of the html file and then concatenate the three, games_directory_top.html, /var/tmp/tablerows.html, and games_directory_bottom.html together.
+View the resulting table with your web browser of choice.

+Testing done via firefox, other browser functionality unknown but attempt to use standards while expecting newer versions of browsers would be used.